The best PS5 external hard drives in 2024

 Reasons to avoid

-The SanDisk Extreme Portable SSD is an excellent storage option for less than $100.
-Of course, you could get more HDD storage for the same price, but having an external SSD really is worthwhile, particularly if you plan to transfer PS5 games back and forth often — or if you plan to load PS4 games directly from the drive.
+The SanDisk Extreme Portable SSD is a fine choice if you're looking for a storage solution that will run you less than $100.
+As expected, you'll get more room to play with if you opt for an HDD model, but you really should pick an SSD model, particularly if you plan to transfer PS5 games back and forth often — or if you plan to load PS4 games directly from the drive.
 This sleek little machine offers 500 GB of storage.
 It’s admittedly not a ton of space, but it’s enough for about blockbuster 10 titles, or lots more mid-budget and indie fare.

 The big draw is not necessarily the available storage space, but rather the transfer speed.
 The Extreme Portable SSD moved Returnal from the PS5 in only 7 minutes and 12 seconds, while Mass Effect Andromeda took only 2:06.
 Furthermore, Mass Effect Andromeda took only 36 seconds to load, which is faster than the PS5’s internal SSD.